Key Takeaways from the Inaugural

 Over the last decade, OSHA has implemented two PSM-focused enforcement National Emphasis Programs (NEP).
 First, in 2007, OSHA conducted in-depth, comprehensive, inspections, with teams of inspectors, lasting several months, covering all elements of the PSM standard at every U.S. Petroleum Refinery under the Refinery PSM NEP.
 Then, a Chemical Facility PSM NEP was developed in 2009, first as a pilot, and then rolled-out nationally in 2011.
 The Chem NEP involved less invasive inspections, using smaller teams of inspectors (or even a single inspector), auditing a subset of PSM elements, reviewing smaller samples of written programs, and the like.

 The OSHA panel shed light on the emergence in 2017 of a new combo chemical facility and refinery PSM NEP.
-Mr. Wanko explained that the Chem NEP was renewed and retooled to now also target petroleum refineries.
-Based on the NEP Directive, OSHA’s outreach about it before inspections began, and our own experience with the two prior PSM NEPs, this blended Chem/Ref PSM NEP was designed to look less like the “final exam” style Refinery PSM NEP inspections, and more like the “pop quiz” style Chem NEP inspections, with a 15-question model to test PSM element implementation at a facility.
+Mr. Wanko explained that the Chem NEP was renewed and retooled to now also cover petroleum refineries.
+Based on the NEP Directive, OSHA’s outreach about it before inspections began, and our own experience with the two prior PSM NEPs, this blended Chem/Ref PSM NEP was designed to look less like the “final exam” style of the Refinery PSM NEP inspections, and more like the “pop quiz” style of the Chem NEP inspections, with a 15-question model to test PSM element implementation at a facility.